cloudmesh-community/book/chapters/msg/graphql.md

 }
 ```

-In application we need to validate user input.
-If it is invalid we can
+In an application we need to validate the user input.
+If it is invalid
-use `GraphQLError` class or Python exceptions to raise validation
+we can use the `GraphQLError` class or Python exceptions to raise
-errors.
+validation errors.

+:o: There seems to be an example missing here descripbing how to use
+the GraphQLError inmore detail, or the explanation above needs
+clarification

 ## GraphQL in Python

 We will cover a basic server implementation with schema and queries
 to fetch and mutate data.

 To develop a GraphQL server in Python we will use `Django` as Python
-web framework and `Graphene` library which is needed for building
+web framework and the `Graphene` library which alllows us to develop
-GraphQL Apis.
-The installation for both these have been already described
+GraphQL APIs.
+Naturally other frameworks such as Flask could be used,
+but for this example we focus on Django.
+The installation for Graphene
-at the beginning of this chapter.
-We will create virtual environment for
+and Django been already described at the beginning of this chapter.
-project to keep all the dependencies isolated from other projects and
-system.
-To do so please follow the deployment of pyenv as discussed
-in the Python section or if you use Python 3 you could also use `venv`.

-We have an example located in the book repository which you can clone with
+Our example is located in the book repository which you can clone with

 ```bash
 $ git clone https://github.com/cloudmesh-community/book.git